marcos4503/sims3-package-interface/README.md

 However, Electronic Arts / Maxis have recently started making life a little harder in that some single-RCOL containers do not exactly conform to the original understanding of how the container should work.
 Be aware of this when reading the code or writing your own.

-# As a Programmer, How Should I Use S3PI in My Program?
+# As Programmer, How Should I Use S3PI in My Program?

 a